TheodoreQuansah/Telco_churn_classification_project/README.md

 - Identify the main factors influencing Telco Churn
 - Guide through the process of building a machine learning classification model.
 - Provide key points, explanations, and takeaways throughout the process
+## Hypothesis
+- Why are customers churning.
+- What are the biggest factors that drives churn.
+- What recommendations may help reduce churn.
 ## Data Dictionary
 - Gender (1 = Male, 0 = Female)
 - Senior_citizen (1 = Is a senior citizen, 0 = Not senior citizen)